 I coorganized the first 3-minute Ph.D. competition for Bosnian doctoral students in October 2020.

 I was a member of the program commiittee for the Meditteranean Forum Data Science conference (MeFDATA2020) in October 2020.

 I coorganized the 11th Days of BHAAAS in Bosnia-Herzegovina that took place in June 2019, in Sarajevo.
 I also organized a panel on STEM education in Bosnia-Herzegovina as part of the conference.
 Panelists included faculty from high schools and universities, parents, and representatives from NGOs and industry.
 Here is an article, and here and here are a couple of my appearances on Bosnian television (all in Bosnian), advertising the conference and the STEM panel, as well as discussing the education in Bosnia in general.

 In March 2019, I participated in the Transfer of Knowledge program run by the Diaspora Sector of the Bosnian Ministry of Human Rights and Refugees.
 I gave a number of lectures and talked to students about mentorship and opportunities in mathematics.
-If you are a Bosnian professional looking to share your expertise with people in Bosnia, I encourage you to apply to this program.

 In 2015, I started helping BOSANA Foundation from Sarajevo, Bosnia, and served as a mentor for one of its scholarship recipients.
 I urge you to check out all their wonderful work and support them in any way you can.

 I am a member of the Advisory Council of Rank the Vote.

 I was a member of the Faculty Advisory Council of The Albright Institute for Global Affairs.